CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 ## Causality

 We will accept causal and non-causal systems.
-Non-causal systems could be used for recorded music, whereas causal systems could also work for live listening.
+Non-causal systems could be used for recorded music, whereas causal systems would also work for live listening.
 A baseline will be provided for each case.
 The allowed latency for causal systems will be 5 milliseconds, that is, systems cannot look beyond 5 ms into the future.
 More information about causality can be found in Computational Restrictions section of the [Rules](Take%20Part/rules) page.

 ## Evaluation